-The result of a single backup operation (p.
-86).
+The result of a single backup operation.
 Physically, it is a file or a set of files that contains a copy of the backed up data as of a specific date and time.
-Backup version of files created by Acronis True Image for Sabrent have a .tibx extension.
+Backup version of files created by Acronis True Image OEM have a .tibx extension.
 The TIBX files resulting from consolidation of backup versions are also called backup versions.